 On September 28, 1949, this college opened its doors and enrolled 160 students in the first semester.
-At the time, there were only 13 full-time faculty members.
 Since then, students have been receiving an extraordinary educational experience that makes possible everything they aspire to do.

 CSU Long Beach will launch a new online Beach Family Portal on June 1, 2022.
 This will be a one-stop-shop with tools & resources for parents and students to use.
 It will provide students and parents with a more connected and engaged college experience.
 It also provides online orientation sessions and workshops, personalized student newsletters, campus deadlines, alerts, and space to meet fellow students.

 UC Riverside is an esteemed public university that operates with an entrepreneurial mindset, a history of creativity and achievement, and a dedication to excellence and interdisciplinary cooperation.
 This establishment is affiliated with one of the globally recognized university systems.

 UC Riverside is situated on nearly 1,200 acres of scenic land near Inland Southern California in a very diverse and inclusive community.
 They have a global focus & are creating a new model for what a public research university can offer.